Key takeaways

 Principle 3: Consent

-Under PIPEDA, organizations must obtain meaningful consent before collecting or using personal information.
-In practical terms, that means signers should know what information is being collected during the signing process and why.
+Under PIPEDA, you must obtain meaningful consent before collecting or using personal information.
+This consent is tied to the act of signing itself.

 Principle 4: Limiting collection